Will-Marriott/friendface-take-2/README.md

 - Write classes for combining other filters using AND and OR
-  - The AND and OR filters should also implement `PostFilter`
+  - The AND and OR filters are filters and so should also implement `PostFilter`
-  - They should be composed of two other implementations of `PostFilter`, these can be specified in the constructor

-- Use the filters and sorters that you have created to create some new classes that:
+- Now that you've created some filters and sorters, let's reuse these to build more advanced functionality.
+Create classes that:
-  - Filter posts by author name and sort by date posted
+  - Sorts the posts first by the author name, and then each authors' posts are sorted by the date posted
   - Takes a keyword as input and returns the posts ordered by the number of times the keyword appears in the `Post` content

 - Write a new class which will extract topics from the content of a `Post` using regex or otherwise:

-    Here we are considering a topic as a keyword that is used multiple times.
+> Here we are considering a topic as a keyword that is not a stop word and is the most common word.
 E.g. if a post mentions “owl” “owl” and “owls” (and there is no more-frequent word), then “owl” would be the keyword.
 As usual, the unit tests should be agnostic to the implementation here

-  - Write a method to group user posts into a topic and return the list sorted by possible topics
+- Write a method to group user posts into their topics and return the list sorted by the most popular topics

-    If you have some posts about Owls and some about Pandas, then sorting ascending by topic should return the Owl posts first, and then the Pandas.
+> If you have five posts about Owls and four about Pandas, then sorting ascending by topic should return the Panda posts first, and then the Owls.
 Within the Owl posts, the ones that mention owls the most should be first, with decreasing "owliness".

 ### Extension Tasks

 > Streams are wrappers around a data source which make bulk operations on the data source more convenient.
 Don't worry, we'll use them to demonstrate how important good unit test design is later.
 Read more about them [here](https://www.oracle.com/technical-resources/articles/Java/ma14-Java-se-8-streams.html).

 - Rewrite the above sort and filter classes using Java streams.
-All unit tests should be unaffected
+You shouldn't need to modify your unit tests and they should all still pass after you've finished.
 - Write a class which can take a JSON representation of a filter and sort method and produce the runtime filter/sort for this